GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-focus-mode/index.md

 {% Details %}
 {% DetailsSummary %}
-💡 **What other user interactions enable the activeTab permission on my extension?**
+💡 **What other user interactions enable the activeTab permission in my own extension?**
 {% endDetailsSummary %}

-Use the following gestures to invoke the `activeTab` permission

 - Pressing a keyboard shortcut combination.
 - Selecting a context menu item.